Rauf Hajiyev: Biography

 Rauf Hajiyev was born on 15 May 1922 in Baku.
-He wrote his first operetta “Pranks of students” when he was 18 years old.
+He wrote his first operetta "Pranks of students" when he was 18 years old.
 From 1948 to 1949, Hajiyev studied at Moscow Conservatory at Nikolai Rakov, but in 1953, graduated from Azerbaijan Conservatoire with the class of compositions at Gara Garayev.

-In 1955, he became the organizer of stage orchestra at the Azerbaijan SSR and was its artistic Director till 1964.
+In 1955, he became the organizer of stage orchestra at the Azerbaijan SSR and was its artistic Director until 1964.
 He was the member of the Communist Party of the Soviet Union until 1958.
 In 1964, he became the director of Azerbaijan Philharmonic Orchestra, and after a year, in 1965, he was appointed the minister of culture of the Azerbaijan SSR and remained at this post until 1971.

-At the initiative of Soviet leadership, Rauf Hajiyev was sent to Algeria as the General Adviser of Art throughout the African continent.
+At the initiative of the Soviet leadership, Rauf Hajiyev was sent to Algeria as the General Adviser of Art throughout the African continent.
 Living for 8 years in Africa, Rauf Hajiyev put on three ballets, which were demonstrated in Paris, and established three academies in Algeria-Academy of Dances, Academy of Music and Academy of the Theater during this period.

-After returning to Russia, he became the chairman of the Union of Composers of the Azerbaijan SSR, and remained at this post to the end of his life.
+After returning to the USSR, he became the chairman of the Union of Composers of the Azerbaijan SSR, and remained at this post to the end of his life.

 He was buried in the Alley of Honour in Baku.